cannam/repoint/README.md

 Configuration
 =============

-Libraries are listed in a vext-project.json file in the top-level working-copy directory.
+Libraries are listed in a `vext-project.json` file in the top-level working-copy directory.

-An example vext-project.json:
+A complete example of `vext-project.json`:

 ```
 {